Byram scores 2 in Sabres' 7-3 rout of Red Wings. Detroit drops its 6th straight

 The Red Wings' slump goes beyond the team losing captain Dylan Larkin, who missed his fourth game with a lower-body injury.
 Poor goaltending has also been a factor with Lyon allowing 21 goals total in his past five starts.

-His numbers could have been worse had the Red Wings not successfully challenged what would have been Buffalo's second goal, which was negated by an offside review 2:50 in.
+''It's not on the goaltending at all.
+We left the goalies out to dry,'' Lalonde said. ''Poor Alex, in the first period, didn't have much of a chance."

-Lyon appeared jumpy from the start in allowing Tuch to slip an easy backhander through his legs on a breakaway 67 seconds in.
-The 31-year-old goalie wasn't set after he got his blocker up to stop Benson's shot from the right circle, before Byram one-timed in the rebound from the top of the left circle to make it 2-0.
+Lyon, however, appeared jumpy and out of position.
+Tuch opened the scoring on a breakaway 67 seconds in.
+The 31-year-old goalie wasn't set when Byram one-timed in a rebound from the top of the left circle to make it 2-0.

-Lyon chased Sabres players behind the net on Benson's goal, rather than let his defensemen do the work.
-Scrambling to get back into the crease, Lyon tripped and fell as Benson one-timed in Jordan Greenway's pass at the 13-minute mark.
+''We were buzzing from the start.
+I thought we did a good job keeping our foot on the pedal there,'' said Benson, before refusing to accept talk of the Sabres being out of contention. ''We've got a skilled group in here so that outside noise really means nothing to us.''

 Red Wings center Joe Veleno did not return after being struck in the side of the head by a slap shot from Buffalo's Jacob Bryson two minutes into the second period.
-Coach Derek Lalonde said he spoke with Veleno following the game, adding the player will be further examined on Wednesday.
+Lalonde said Veleno looked fine following the game, but will be further examined on Wednesday.

 UP NEXT